Dallas Pratt

-Dallas Pratt (August 21, 1914 – May 20, 1994) was an American psychiatrist, animal rights campaigner and founder of the American Museum in Britain.
+Dallas Pratt (August 21, 1914 – May 20, 1994) was an American psychiatrist, animal rights campaigner, and co-founder of the American Museum in Britain.

 Background

-Pratt was born in Islip, New York.
-His mother, Beatrice, was the granddaughter of the Standard Oil magnate Henry Huttleston Rogers (1840-1909).
-His father, Alex, and mother divorced when Dallas was three years old.
-His sister, Cynthia, was two years his senior.
+Pratt was born Islip, New York.
+His mother, Beatrice (Benjamin) Cartwright, was the granddaughter of the Standard Oil magnate Henry Huttleston Rogers (1840-1909).
+His father, Alexander Dallas Bache Pratt (1883-1947), and mother divorced when Dallas was three years old.
+His sister, Cynthia Anne (Pratt) Laughlin, was two years his senior.
 Standard Oil (now Exxon) was founded with J.D.
 Rockefeller.
 Dallas inherited a share of this wealth and also the family tradition of public benefaction on a grand scale.
-He felt that this helped justify great inequalities of wealth, though he knew that not everybody necessarily shared this view.

-His unusual name came from his ancestor, Alexander James Dallas, who was Secretary of the US Treasury under President James Madison, and after whom Dallas, Texas was named.
+He felt that this helped justify great inequalities of wealth, though he knew that not everybody necessarily shared this view.[1]His unusual name came from his ancestor, Alexander James Dallas, who was Secretary of the US Treasury under President James Madison, and after whom Dallas, Texas was named.[2]ed.

 Education and career

 He attended Buckley School, Aiken Preparatory School in South Carolina (1924-1927), and St. Paul's School, Concord, New Hampshire (1927-1932).
 On graduating from Yale University, where he majored in English, in 1936, he took a year off and travelled throughout Europe and Asia studying art and architecture.
 In 1937 in England, he met the British Quaker John Judkyn (1913-1963) who became his life partner and co-founder of the American Museum.
 On his return Dallas attended Columbia University and Bellevue Hospital, New York and qualified as a physician and a psychiatrist.

 It was as a psychiatrist that he served in the US Army Medical Corps during World War II and later continued to practise on the staff of Columbia University, counselling foreign students, and at St. Luke's Hospital, New York.
 Pratt retained links with Columbia University acting as editor and contributor to Columbia Library Columns for 30 years.